 1. Digital advertising

 Digital advertising is where most paid budget lands, and the data backs it.
-Digital now captures the majority of global ad spend and more than 80% of ad spend in the United States.
-Paid media is the single largest line in the average marketing budget at roughly 30%, per Gartner.
+Digital captures the majority of global ad spend, and US digital ad spend surpassed 80% of total ad spend for the first time in 2025.
+Paid media is the single largest line in the average marketing budget at 30.6%, per Gartner's 2025 survey.

 2. Social media marketing